-Diabetes, which is thought to affect almost 400 million worldwide and up to 30 million in the U.S. alone, is well known for causing long-term consequences throughout the body.
+Diabetes, which is thought to affect 400 million+ worldwide and over 37 million in the U.S. alone, is well known for causing long-term consequences throughout the body.
 It elevates your risk of heart disease, stroke, kidney failure, vision problems, and more.
 One common complication that affects your feet is diabetic peripheral neuropathy, a condition that can permanently damage nerves in your feet and ankles.

 The Problem with Too Much Glucose